conda/conda/docs/source/dev-guide/plugin-api/subcommand_guide.rst

 In this tutorial, we will create a new ``conda`` subcommand that can convert a string into ASCII art.

-To follow along with this guide, it is recommended to create and activate a new ``conda`` environment with the following commands:
+To follow along with this guide, it is recommended that you create and activate a new ``conda`` environment with the following commands:

 .. code-block:: bash